mcardenas389/Ghost-Hunt/README.md

 **DialogueManager.cs** - Used to display dialogue boxes during interactions with NPC's as well as cutscenes.

 **GameController.cs** - Stores global data that will be constantly refered to (e.g. player stats, inventory, equipment, etc.) and also handles saving and loading saved files.

+**MainCamera.cs** - Controls camera movement and tracks player movement ensuring the player is always centered on the screen.

+**PlayerController.cs** - Handles animation and movement of the player character.

+**Spawner.cs** - Spawns a set prefab at a given position.